kvz/bash3boilerplate/README.md

 ## Versioning

-Discourse implements the Semantic Versioning guidelines.
+BASH3 Boilerplate implements the Semantic Versioning guidelines.

 Releases will be numbered with the following format: